M-b850/Restbucks/README.md

 # Restbucks
-An RESTful django development challenge for managing a small coffee shop
+An RESTful django development challenge for managing a small coffee shop.